IsaacMwendwa/productive-employment-prediction/README.md

-# PREDICTIVE ANALYSIS OF PRODUCTIVE EMPLOYMENT BASED ON ECONOMIC GROWTH
+# Predictive Analysis of Productive Employment in Kenya

 ## Introduction
-This repo contains the full project code for a predictive analysis of productive employment in Kenya.
+This project aims to create a web-based application to perform a Predictive Analysis of Productive Employment in Kenya.
 The project uses the LSTM neural network for the time-series forecasting problem

 ## Pre-requisites
 1. Anaconda from [Anaconda Organization](https://www.anaconda.com/) Installed on Local System